Partly cloudy0° / 12° C

 As a member of the ‘Best the Alps’ group – an alliance of 12 world-famous tourist resorts in the European Alps – the region boasts a firmly established position based on lifestyle, culture, sport, events and a flourishing tourism industry.
 This year-round destination is characterised by its international clientele, high-end hotel industry and superb gastronomic offerings.
 For more than twenty years now, Seefeld has, along with 11 other select destinations in five Alpine countries, been acting as an ‘ambassador’ for the Alpine region and guaranteeing holidays of the very highest calibre.

 An area steeped in tradition, the Olympiaregion Seefeld is characterised by rural charm, warm hospitality and a vast spectrum of sports and cultural attractions.
-Furthermore, the region boasts the highest concentration of spa and well-being establishments in the Alps, as well as a huge choice of accommodation, from five-star superior hotels to cosy bed & breakfasts, offering breaks to suit every taste and budget.
+Furthermore, the region boasts the highest concentration of wellness establishments in the Alps, as well as a huge choice of accommodation, from five-star superior hotels to cosy bed & breakfasts, offering breaks to suit every taste and budget.

 ‘Discover the Olympiaregion Seefeld – the GREAT OUTDOORS is waiting for YOU!’
 In keeping with this motto, the Olympiaregion Seefeld’s new summer season programme offers a multi-faceted wealth of holiday experiences, including a huge variety of themed walks and hikes.
 With such tours as ‘Experience nature with all your senses’, ‘Meditative hike’, ‘Nature watch in the Karwendel Gorge’ and ‘Surprise trekking tour’ on the agenda, a fascinating and enjoyable break amid pristine nature is guaranteed.